 During the darker days and longer nights of winter, melatonin production can increase and levels may rise earlier in the day, causing daytime sleepiness and triggering imbalances in our sleep cycles and natural circadian rhythms.
 This might make it harder to fall asleep or wake up at our normal hours, and deplete our energy levels during the day.

-Tips to Help You Sleep Better this Winter
+Tips to Help You Sleep Better

 Stay Bright—Making sure you get enough exposure to bright light in the darker days of winter can help reset your rhythms, by mimicking the light exposure you would get from a longer day with earlier sunrise and a later sunset time.
 Artificial light is helpful for this, since bright daylight might be limited this time of year.
 Specialized light therapy boxes designed for winter light exposure can make a difference in supporting balanced melatonin production, helping maintain energy throughout the day, and allowing for deep sleep at the proper time of night.2